Christopher French (admiral)

-Christopher C. French is a retired United States Navy vice admiral who last served as the 46th Judge Advocate General of the Navy from September 5, 2024 to January 1, 2025.
+Christopher C. French is a retired United States Navy rear admiral who last served as the 46th Judge Advocate General of the Navy from September 5, 2024, to January 1, 2025.
 He served as the Deputy Judge Advocate General of the Navy from 2021 to 2024.
 A career judge advocate, French was commissioned into the Navy via the JAG Corps Student Program in 1992, graduating from the University of New Hampshire in 1990, the Villanova University School of Law in 1993 and from the Georgetown University Law Center with an L.L.M. degree in 2004.

 Early life and education

 French was born in Albany, New York.
 He graduated from the University of New Hampshire in 1990.
 French was commissioned through the Judge Advocate General's Corps Student Program in 1992, graduating in 1993 from the Villanova University School of Law.
 He later earned a Master of Laws from Georgetown University Law Center in 2004.